conoroshea1996/Cook-Book/README.md

 * A page which allows logged in users to qucikly see only there current recipes in the database

 *Pagination*
 * Pagination is included on the recipes pages when the number of results to display is over 6.
-This is to reduce loading times.
+This is to reduce loading times and give the users a smoother experience

 *Like Button*
 * Once a user is logged in they have the ability to like a recipe